-We made excellent progress in the first year of our two year target period, reducing carbon per £million of revenue by 10.5%, already exceeding our two-year target of 5%.
-Wolseley’s absolute carbon emissions have been reduced by 4.7% in one year from 31 July 2014.
+We made excellent progress in the last two years, reducing carbon per £million of revenue by 14.9%, far exceeding our two-year target of 5%.

-Inaccuracies identified in prior year numbers resulted in immaterial adjustments to the 2013/14 carbon and waste data.
+Inaccuracies identified in prior year numbers resulted in immaterial adjustments to the 2013/14 and 2014/15 carbon and waste data.

-Due to rounding of the figures in the bar charts and table, there is not a precise correlation with the totals and accurate percentage performance figures.
+Due to rounding of the figures in the bar charts, there is not always a precise correlation with the accurate total carbon figures.

 Carbon emissions and waste

-The improved emissions performance for the Group was driven by a number of initiatives including the switch from road to freight train for product shipments across Canada, the fitting of tracking devices to trucks in the UK and the continued upgrade of company owned or leased fleet.
+The improved emissions performance for the Group over the last two years was supported by a number of initiatives including the switch from road to freight train for product shipments across Canada, the fitting of tracking devices to trucks in the UK and the continued upgrade of company owned or leased fleet.
 Low-energy lighting has been installed in further sites across the US, Canada and the UK.
 Other initiatives include heating system upgrades and switching from diesel to electric forklift trucks.